 If you want to build the carport by yourself, there are a few things that you should take into account.
 Therefore, we recommend you to study the local building codes and to choose the appropriate plans for your needs.
 These plans are designed for a RV (recreational vehicle), so if you want to build a carport for a regular car you should either adjust the dimensions of the structure to your needs or to check out the related projects.

 There are a few tips that you have to take into account, before starting the actual construction.
 Therefore, we recommend you to invest in durable and weather resistant lumber.
 Moreover, check if the components are in a good condition before buying them from the local lumberyard.
+In most of the cases a building permit is required, so make sure you do the due diligence.

 Building a wooden carport